elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 - Suggest your coworker speak to the new analyst about the comment
 - Talk to the person who made that comment about how the joke was inappropriate
 - Send out a general email to your team about respecting other coworkers
-- **Give the coworker who received the comment advice on how to better fit into the workplace**
+- <u>Give the coworker who received the comment advice on how to better fit into the workplace</u>

 Which action would you be most likely to take in response?
 - Ask your manager if an exception to the policy can be made since you could use the extra income
-- **Reject the job offer to maintain your contract with your employer**
+- <u>Reject the job offer to maintain your contract with your employer</u>
 - Accept the job offer and chat what you learn with your current coworkers
 - Ask your coworkers who work multiple jobs whether you should accept the offer

 Which action would you be least likely to take in response?
 - Ask your manager if an exception to the policy can be made since you could use the extra income
 - Reflect the job offer to maintain your contract with your employer
-- **Accept the job offer and chat what you learn with your current coworkers**
+- <u>Accept the job offer and chat what you learn with your current coworkers</u>
 - Ask your coworkers who work multiple jobs whether you should accept the offer